 Skills - organized, leadership skills, and enjoy planning social events.

 Time Commitment - the time required for this job varies with the number of events planned by the committee each year.

 Please consider volunteering one day a month for a 3-hour morning or afternoon shift.
 Training will be offered.
 This is a unique opportunity to become acquainted with our library!

 Maintain a list of interested members and their skills.
 Keep track of open volunteer positions.
 Help provide volunteers for special events.
 Volunteer here.

 If you would like to help us create databases for our Webpage — which will help other genealogists for many years to come — consider being a SBCGS Project Volunteer.
 Although experience isn’t necessary, you should know how to use a spreadsheet program (or be willing to learn) and be willing to visit public record offices occasionally.
 Most data entry projects can be done at home on your own computer.
-Contact Michel Nellis for more information and how you can help.
+Contact Dorothy Oksner for more information and how you can help.
 Visit this page to learn more about projects with which you might want to help.

 Education: K - 6:

-Interested with working with elementary school teachers or children?
+Are you interested in working with elementary school teachers or children?
 We have a collection of over 50 K-6 educational books available on a loan basis and we need someone to help put the books to good use and disseminate information to teachers county-wide.
 Contact Diane Sylvester for more information.